Decentralized Exploration in Multi-Armed Bandits -- Extended version

 {\it times, where $S$ is the number of switches of best arms, $\varphi$ is the probability of reset in {\sc SER4}, $T$ is the time horizon, and the expected values are taken with respect to the randomization of resets.}

 \begin {proof}

-The upper bound of the expected number of times a suboptimal arm is played by {\sc SER4}, is stated in Corollary 2 \cite {RFM17}.
-Then this upper bound is used in Theorem 2 to state the upper bound of the expected number of times a suboptimal arm is played using {\sc DSER4}.
-The expected number of resets is $\varphi T$.
-Theorem 2 provides the success probability of each run of {\sc Decentralized Elimination}, which states the expected failure probability of {\sc DSER4}.
-Then using Theorem 1 the expected upper bound of the number of exchanged messages is stated. \end {proof}
+The upper bound of the expected number of times a suboptimal arm is played by {\sc SER4}, is stated in Corollary 2 \cite {AFM2017}.
+Then this upper bound is used in Theorem \ref {theorem:sample} to state the upper bound of the expected number of times a suboptimal arm is played using {\sc DSER4}: